acuizon/hometime/README.md

   }
 end
 ```
-  - then update the array of `PARTNERS` to include your new host ex:
+  - then update the array of `PARTNERS` on `app/classes/host.rb` to include your new host ex:
 ```
   {
     class: "RandomHost", # this should match the class name you created
     dig_code: [:code] , # this refers to the path of hash keys to get to the code
-    code_indicators: ["rrrr"] # this refers to initial set of strings on the reservation code that it will try to match to indicate which host it is from
+    code_indicators: ["rrrr"] # this refers to initial set of strings on the reservation code that it will try to match }
-  }
 ```
   - you can restart the server and try curling with your new payload